 The dietary guidelines are a perfect roadmap to help give parents easy, achievable ways to feed their baby the best way.

-By introducing peanuts, eggs, cow's milk products, tree nuts, wheat, soy, and shellfish, and fish (all found in SpoonfulOne) with other complementary foods, you can reduce your child’s risk of developing an allergy to that food.
+By introducing peanuts, eggs, cow's milk products, tree nuts, wheat, soy, sesame shellfish, and fish (all found in SpoonfulOne) with other complementary foods, you can reduce your child’s risk of developing an allergy to that food.

 With our patented and precise formula, SpoonfulONE makes early allergen introduction easy and convenient with just one spoonful a day and supports daily feeding of the 16 foods commonly associated with 90% of food allergies.

 Let SpoonfulONE help you take the first step in first feedings!

 Want more details and a breakdown of the USDA guidelines?
 Keep reading.

 For the last 40 years, the Dietary Guidelines for Americans has been a trusted resource for promoting good health, nutritious eating habits, and disease prevention.
 Published by the United States Department of Agriculture (USDA) and Health and Human Services (HHS), these guidelines are used to set standards for school lunches and other federal nutrition programs.

 With a new version released every five years, the Dietary Guidelines have a significant influence on doctors, dietitians, nutritionists, pediatricians, and health professionals everywhere.
 They also shape the decisions parents make for their families and children.